 The Intrepid report also includes elements that we will wish to develop further — students of Greco-Roman culture may not find “relevance” a helpful way to sort search reports.
 The Intrepid Sprint greatly advanced our own thinking and provided us with a new starting point.
 Anyone may build upon the work presented here — but they can also suggest alternate approaches.

 In developing our plans we work closely with the Alpheios Project.
-Alpheios developed the best reading reading environment for Greek with which we are the Humboldt Chair of Digital Humanities are familiar and did so almost a decade ago.
+Alpheios developed the best reading reading environment for Greek with which we at the Humboldt Chair of Digital Humanities are familiar and did so almost a decade ago.
 Alpheios is now preparing to update its tools and Perseus 5.0 will work as closely as possible with Alpheios to minimize duplication of effort.
 Those submitting a proposal for the Leipzig RFP should familiar themselves with Alpheios and especially with the reading environment that Alpheios has provided for the first book of the Odyssey.
 This environment only runs under Firefox and it depends upon Firefox features that are supposed to disappear.
 The upcoming rewrite will address this problem, but the environment still runs on my Macbook as of July 22, 2017.
 Source code for this reading environment is available at https://sourceforge.net/projects/alpheios/.

 In general, the goal is to create a new version of Perseus that integrates the additional features long offered by Alpheios and that provides users with an opportunity to establish basic profiles.
 Contractors can assume access to a CTS-compliant API.
 An initial browsing environment based upon the http://capitains.org/ API is visible at http://cts.dh.uni-leipzig.de/ and http://cts.perseids.org/, but contractors are free to develop their own frontends on top of the CTS API.